 - Open-source so several extensions are being created all the time

 - Very powerful software that incorporates several functions into one app

-- One of the best software to create detailed, precise and complex 3D models
+- One of the best softwares to create detailed, precise and complex 3D models

 The main downsides of Blender are: